1jour1vin

 Nose

-open attack on a dense, elegant, and balanced mid-palate, silky tannins with good persistence
+A bold attack leading to a dense, elegant, and balanced mid-palate, with silky tannins and a lovely finish

 Serve